 Household liabilities

-• Our forecast for secured (mortgage) debtis based on an assumed path for borrowing for house purchases, less net repayments and write-offs.
-Borrowing for house purchases is projected on the basis of our forecasts for house prices, property transactions and an assumption about the loan-to-overall-value ratio (a whole economy equivalent of the familiar loan-to-value ratio in individual house purchases).
-Net repayments and write-offs are projected on the basis of historical trends.
+- Our forecast for secured (mortgage) debt is based on an assumed path for borrowing for house purchases, less net repayments and write-offs.
+Borrowing for house purchases is projected using our forecasts for house prices, property transactions and an assumption about the loan-to-overall-value ratio.
+(This is a whole economy equivalent of the familiar loan-to-value ratio in individual house purchases.)
+Net repayments and write-offs are projected using historical trends.
 Further details of this methodology can be found in Box 3.3 of our November 2016 Economic and fiscal outlook.

-• The accumulation of unsecured debtis projected based on its relationship with a number of other variables in the forecast, including consumption, unemployment and property transactions.
+- The accumulation of unsecured debt is projected based on its relationship with several other variables in the forecast, including consumption, unemployment and property transactions.
 The forecast also includes an assumption about write-offs, which are assumed to remain at a constant proportion of the stock.

 Household assets

-• Our forecast for householddeposits is informed by a number of factors, such as the outlook for household consumption and interest rates.
-Between early 2020 and mid-2021 households accumulated substantial deposits, as policy supported household incomes while public health restrictions curtailed some types of consumption.
-We expect these ‘excess deposits’ will be run down gradually.
+- Our forecast for household deposits is informed by a number of factors, such as the outlook for household consumption and interest rates.

-• Our forecast for the stock of pension and insurance assetsis determined by the accumulation of those assets and by revaluation effects.
+- Our forecast for the stock of pension and insurance assets is determined by the accumulation of those assets and by revaluation effects.
 The accumulation of pension assets reflects our forecast for the net flow of pension saving, taken from the net pension equity adjustment in the household saving ratio.
-The accumulation of insurance assets is forecast on the basis of past trends and the rate of insurance premium tax.
+The accumulation of insurance assets is forecast using past trends and the rate of insurance premium tax.
 Revaluation effects are calculated using our forecast for domestic and world equity prices, and long-term interest rates, which are used to discount part of the stock.

 Household net worth